Conditions in Confluence automation

 Atlassian Intelligence (AI)

-If you add an AI condition, your rule only runs when the trigger’s field relates to a phrase you provide.
+An Atlassian Intelligence condition lets you trigger your rule only when the trigger relates to a phrase you provide.
 This condition always pulls from the current state of the {{content}} smart value and can act on its body or title.

 For example, if your rule is set to trigger when a new page is published, you could add an AI condition so the rule only runs if the page’s body relates to “meeting notes”.